Alzheimer's Documentary Series

 We usually try and get a spot right by the lake down there.

-It's peaceful and for me, I really need someplace to go that I can, that's just quiet.
+And for me, I really need someplace to go that I can, that's just quiet.

 We have to put in some safety precautions.